If forgiveness is divine, does one need to be a saint?

 This idea informs their work across multiple platforms including publications and educational resources, through the international F Word exhibition, in public conversations, and RESTORE prison program.

-In search of the man who broke my neck – Ted
+In search for the man who broke my neck - Joshua Prager

-The mothers who found forgiveness, friendship – Ted
+9/11 healing: the mothers who found forgiveness, friendship

 6 Recommended Books